ToCraft/woodwalkers-mod/README.md

 ## How can I support this project?

+You could donate via Patreon (https://www.patreon.com/tocraft).
-I'm always happy about someone who translates this mod to other languages or tells me about bugs/issues.
+Alternatively, if you want to contribute to this mod, I'm always happy about someone who translates this mod to other languages or tells me about bugs/issues.
-Everyone who supplies a concept, bug-fix, translation or generally helps a lot with dev-work will get a new texture as wolf which is enabled by sneaking while pressing the MENU_KEY.
+Everyone who helps a lot with dev-work will get a new texture as wolf which is enabled by pressing `V` (This key is only visible to Developer and Patreons).

 ![](https://raw.githubusercontent.com/ToCraft/woodwalkers-mod/arch-1.20.1/assets/dark_dev_wolf_vs_normal_wolf.png)